tinymce/tinymce-docs/plugins/powerpaste.md

 });
 ```

-## Downloading PowerPaste plugin
+## Buy TinyMCE PowerPaste

-A [TinyMCE Enterprise](http://www.tinymce.com/pricing/) subscription includes the ability to download and install the **PowerPaste** plugin.
+Start with our [dedicated product page](https://www.ephox.com/products/powerpaste/) to see our flexible pricing options.
+OEM and enterprise customers should [contact sales directly](https://www.tinymce.com/pricing/).